 The wellness industry – a booming market – is clever at marketing.
 It has created strategies for us to believe certain products or ways of eating will help us lose weight and optimise our health.
+Yes Jennifer Aniston, I mean you and your daily celery juice.
+Or stories about the benefits of intermittent fasting.
 The result?
-Food fads with little basis in nutritional fact.
+Food fads with little basis in nutritional fact or medical advice.

-Every day, our Instagram feeds tell us how food can help us feel better, look more radiant (#youglowgirl, #celeryjuice) or make us thin.
+Every day, our Instagram feeds tell us how food can help us feel better, look more radiant (#youglowgirl, #celeryjuice, #greenjuices) or make us thin.
 Do these food fads live up to the hype?

 Let’s explore trending nutrition approaches and unpick the science behind them.